 Perhaps you are wondering what is involved in probating an estate?
-While every estate is unique, a “typical” probate requires all of the following:
+While every estate is unique, a “typical” probate requires the following:

 Much of our practice is dedicated to helping individuals and families avoid probate entirely.
-However, if you are faced with the prospect of dealing with the Arizona probate court, we can guide you through the process compassionately and efficiently.
+However, if you are faced with the prospect of dealing with the Arizona probate court in a non-contested matter, we can guide you through the process compassionately and efficiently.

 What is Probate